 Permission to Access

 In order to use the SVN, the person needs to have an active DSU email.
-All names need to be submitted to the Gaming Club Advisor (Glen Berman), who in turn will forward the names to the Director of Web Services (Brent Van Aartsen).
+All names need to be submitted to the Gaming Club Advisor (Glenn Berman), who in turn will forward the names to the Director of Web Services.
 The director will permit access to the SVN for the provided names.

 Setup